Purdue-SoCET/gpu-design-logs/Fall-2025/Pranav-Bantval/week5.md

 7. Verify using commands to compile C to IR and C to RISCV

 ## questions/concerns
-- haven't been able to generate an executable to verify the encoding is done correctly in hex
+- ~~haven't been able to generate an executable to verify the encoding is done correctly in hex~~
+   - this has been done with verify_encoding.py and test.hex